-New Jersey Department of State, New Jersey Commission on National and Community Service
+New Jersey Department of State and New Jersey Commission on National and Community Service

 Grants to New Jersey nonprofit organizations, LEAs, IHEs, government agencies, and labor organizations to employ volunteer staff to carry out community services.
-Mandatory technical assistance sessions are scheduled for October 20 and October 23.
-Applicants must submit a notice of intent to apply by November 20.
-Applicants are strongly encouraged to attend the November 2 Theory of Change and Evidence session.
+Applicants must attend a technical assistance session and submit a notice of intent to apply before applying.

 AmeriCorps is a national service network that provides full- and part-time opportunities for participants, called members, to serve their communities and build the capacity of organizations to meet local needs.
 The New Jersey Commission on National and Community Service, New Jersey Department of State, seeks to fund local initiatives and utilize the AmeriCorps model to increase civic engagement and improve New Jersey’s communities by deploying AmeriCorps members to provide services in the six focus areas identified in the Serve America Act.